2cookie/2cookie/README.md

 ## Hi there >_<

+🎶"Don't wanna be alone But I don't wanna be the one that lets you down~"🎶 -MattKC - Misery

 Hi im 2cookie :3

 im a Ui designer UX designer web developer and aspireing security researcher!